vbrenister/go-microservices-demo/README.md

 ### Run the application
 - Clone the repository
-- Run `make up` from the `project` directory in order to create docker images and run the backend services
+- Run `make start_all` from the `project` directory in order to create docker images and run the backend services
-- Run `make start` to start the frontend service
 - Open your browser and navigate to `http://localhost:80`

 ### Stop the application
-- Run `make down` from the `project` directory in order to stop and remove the docker containers
+- Run `make stop_all` from the `project` directory in order to stop and remove the docker containers
-- Run `make stop` to stop the frontend service